smithie-co/pull-request-code-reviewer/README.md

         # BOT_NAME: "my-custom-bot[bot]"

         steps:
+        - name: Checkout code
+          uses: actions/checkout@v4 # Important to checkout the code to be reviewed

-        - name: Run AI Code Review
+        - name: Run AI Code Review Action
-            uses: YOUR_USERNAME_OR_ORG/pull-request-code-reviewer/.github/workflows/pr_code_review.yml@main # Replace with your repo and pin to a SHA/tag
+          uses: YOUR_USERNAME_OR_ORG/pull-request-code-reviewer@main # Replace with your repo and pin to a SHA/tag
           with:
             aws_region: "us-east-1"  # Your AWS Bedrock region
             heavy_model_id: "anthropic.claude-v2"
             light_model_id: "anthropic.claude-instant-v1"
             deepseek_model_id: "meta.llama2-13b-chat-v1" # Or your preferred model for refinement
             # calling_repo_token: ${{ secrets.PAT_FOR_SPECIFIC_TASKS }} # Optional
+            # github_token: ${{ secrets.GITHUB_TOKEN }} # Defaults to github.token, usually sufficient
     ```

-Replace `YOUR_USERNAME_OR_ORG/pull-request-code-reviewer` with the path to this repository.
+Replace `YOUR_USERNAME_OR_ORG/pull-request-code-reviewer` with the path to this repository (e.g., `your-org/your-repo-name`).
 Pinning to a specific commit SHA or tag (e.g., `@v1.0.0`) is highly recommended for stability.

-### Workflow Inputs (`pr_code_review.yml`)
+### Action Inputs (`action.yml`)

     *   `aws_region` (required, string): The AWS region where your Bedrock models are located (e.g., `us-east-1`).
     *   `heavy_model_id` (required, string): The Bedrock model ID for comprehensive code analysis (e.g., `anthropic.claude-v2`).
     *   `light_model_id` (required, string): The Bedrock model ID for summarizing PR changes (e.g., `anthropic.claude-instant-v1`).
     *   `deepseek_model_id` (required, string): The Bedrock model ID for refining the output of the heavy analysis model (e.g., `meta.llama2-13b-chat-v1`).
     *   `calling_repo_token` (optional, string): An alternative GitHub token (e.g., a PAT).
-If provided, this token will be prioritized over `GITHUB_TOKEN` for GitHub API calls made by the Python script.
+If provided, this token will be prioritized over `github_token` for GitHub API calls made by the Python script.
 Useful if specific permissions beyond the standard `GITHUB_TOKEN` are required.
+    *   `github_token` (optional, string, default: `${{ github.token }}`): The GitHub token used for interacting with the repository (e.g., posting comments).
+The default `github.token` usually has sufficient permissions if the job is configured correctly.

 ### Required Permissions for the Calling Workflow's Job

-The job in your calling workflow that invokes this reusable workflow needs at least the following permissions:
+The job in your calling workflow that uses this Action needs at least the following permissions:

     ```yaml
     permissions: